pbeukema/LabHacks/readme.md

 * [Survival Guides](#survival-guides)
 * [Science Blogs](#science-blogs)
 ## Open science (opsci) essentials
-* For better or worse, you probably want a website at this stage of human evolution, where you can link to pdfs of your manuscripts, reference code, datasets etc. If you do not have one and are looking for a free and reactive website, jekyll makes it possible to get up and running in under an hour.
+* For better or worse, you probably want a website at this stage of human evolution, where you can link to pdfs of your manuscripts, reference code, datasets, point people to etc. The fastest (<1 hr) and simplest (4 steps) way I have come across is through jekyll.
 Follow these steps.
     1. Sign up for [github](https://github.com) if you do not have an account.
-    2. Clone a jekyll website repository to get a resume/academic template (e.g. clonse this https://github.com/alshedivat/al-folio your site will eventually look like this: https://pbeukema.github.io ).
+    2. Clone a jekyll website repository to get a resume/academic template (e.g. clone [this](https://github.com/alshedivat/al-folio) your site will eventually look like [this](https://pbeukema.github.io)).
     3. Rename the repository you just cloned to [username].github.io. [username] is your actual username (without brackets)
-    4. Wait a minute or two, then go to  https://[username].github.io
-    5. Edit the meta data in the pages directory and config.yml files to suit your needs.
+    4. Edit the meta data in the pages directory and config.yml files to suit your needs, go to https://[username].github.io
     * N.B.
 You do not need to install jekyll locally on your machine for this to work.
 The above steps are sufficient.

 ## Data analysis